InGarage/MakerPlayGround_Library/script/Action_Description/Description/AN_LCD_27.md

-<i class="icon-font"></i>Magnetic_X
+<i class="icon-font"></i>Magnetic_Y
 ===================
-Show the magnetic on X axis from magnetic sensor to the LCD in SI unit.
+Show the magnetic on Y axis from magnetic sensor to the LCD in SI unit.

 **SensorName**
 : Blank to pick up a new one.